-Breaches of expected use of ICT may be considered under the disciplinary procedure.
+Breaches of expected use of ICT may be considered under the disciplinary procedure, this may result in formal disciplinary sanctions including dismissal.

-27 Use of Social Media
+28 Use of Social Media

 Employees must ensure that their online presence / profile is compatible with their professional role.
-All Employees should: